Aleph-Alpha/intelligence-layer-sdk/README.md

 By leveraging these tasks, you gain insights into the framework's capabilities and best practices.

 We encourage you to copy and paste these use cases directly into your own project.
-From here, you can customize everything, include the prompt, model and even more intricate logic.
+From here, you can customize everything, include the prompt, model, and even more intricate logic.
 This not only saves you time but also ensures you're building on a tried and tested foundation.
 Think of them as stepping stones, guiding you towards crafting tailored solutions that best fit your unique requirements.